adrian-wang/OAP/README.md

 * Usage1: `sqlContext.conf.setConfString(SQLConf.OAP_COMPRESSION.key, "SNAPPY")`
 * Usage2: `CREATE TABLE t USING oap OPTIONS ('compression' 'SNAPPY')`

+Refer to [OAP User guide](https://github.com/Intel-bigdata/OAP/wiki/OAP-User-guide) for more details.

 ## How to Contribute
 If you are looking for some ideas on what to contribute, check out GitHub issues for this project labeled ["Pick me up!"](https://github.com/Intel-bigdata/OAP/issues?labels=pick+me+up%21&state=open).
 Comment on the issue with your questions and ideas.